Protesters march through downtown West Palm Beach

 Protesters could be heard chanting "black lives matter" and "don't shoot."

-A view from WPTV Chopper 5 showed the Florida Highway Patrol blocking all Interstate 95 entrance and exit ramps from Okeechobee Boulevard because of the protest.
+The protest also wreaked havoc on the roadways leading in and out of downtown West Palm Beach.

-A post circulating on social media urged demonstrators to wear masks and "be ready to take a stand for what's right."
+A view from WPTV Chopper 5 showed the Florida Highway Patrol blocking all Interstate 95 entrance and exit ramps from Okeechobee Boulevard during the protest.

 BrightspotCmsObjectBegin {} Several businesses on Clematis Street were damaged BrightspotCmsObjectEnd during an unstable protest Sunday night.